flancia-coop/doc.anagora.org/social-coop-tech-group.md

             - automated deployment of sauce!
             - PR above does that.
             - includes certbot and certbox specific nginx config.
-            - moved datadog password from ansible vault to pass store, `lookup('passwordstore'`
+            - moved datadog password from ansible vault to pass store, `lookup('passwordstore'...)`. we can use this for everything, instead of needing 2 systems
+            - social.coop/defaults/main.yml is where a lot of the parameters for our configuration now are, including everything mastodon (database, s3 buckets, etc.)
+            -
 - Experiments with coopcloud.tech (davidvasandani, 3wc, protean)
     - abra is the coopcloud cli
 - Mediawiki experiments (edsu)